-Generally, people accept that the strawberry is the only fruit that wears its seeds on the outside.
+In the plant reproductive process, seeds form inside the ovary, where they are pollinated and grow into the fruit we are familiar with.
+While some plants appear to carry their seeds on the outside of the fruit, this simply isn't the case.
+It is commonly believed that the strawberry is the only fruit that wears its seeds on the outside.
 The strawberry is deceptive, though.
-Those tiny yellow specks are not really the seeds and that sweet flesh we love is not the actual fruit.
+Those tiny yellow specks are not really the seeds, and that sweet flesh we love is not the actual fruit.

-The Anatomy of the Strawberry
+Anatomy of the Strawberry

 The strawberry is a fruit, but it's not classified in a way you might expect.
 Despite its name, the strawberry is not a "true berry" because it lacks the thin skin and pericarp (three layers formed from the wall of an ovary) that botanically define a berry.
 True berries include grapes, cranberries, and even tomatoes and eggplant.

 The "true fruits" of the strawberry are actually what we think of as the seeds.
-Technically, those small, yellow seed-like pieces are called achene and each is a fruit.
-Inside each achene is the actual strawberry seed.
+Technically, those small, yellow seed-like bits are called achenes, and each is a fruit.

-Runners grow and stretch out of the main plant until they find new ground where they root themselves.
-Each mother plant can send out multiple runners and each runner can have multiple new strawberry plants.
+Instead, the majority of strawberries are propagated from the runners, or clones.
+Runners grow and stretch out of the main plant until they find new ground where they can root themselves.
+Each mother plant can send out multiple runners, and each runner can have multiple new strawberry plants.
 This aggressive behavior makes up for the diminutive size of the plant's difficult-to-grow seeds.

 What About Cashews?